keptn-sandbox/keptn-jenkins-library/FEATURES.md

 ### User Story 3: Create a project with shipyard

+⚠ **This task is deprecated and will stop working once Keptn requires a git upstream repo when creating a project.**
+It is recommended to use the Keptn CLI/API for project creation.

 **Goal**: A user should be able to create a project (defined by a shipyard file) and a service.

 The current implementation allows to call keptnInit with a project, service and stage, as well as a shipyard file.